plone/plone.restapi/docs/source/endpoints/comments.md

 To enable commenting, you need to install the core add-on "Discussion Support" (`plone.app.discussion`).
 ```

-Plone offers to users a feature to post comments on any content object.
+Discussion is a feature that allows your site visitors to comment on web pages for any content object.

 Commenting can be enabled globally for specific content types and for single content objects.